O-1 Visa for Physicians & Clinicians | O-1 Through Fellowships

 Critical or Essential Capacity in an Organization With a Distinguished Reputation

-Again, the major keywords for this criterion are relative.
-To start with, you will need to highlight factors that make the organization reputable in the medical field.
+This criteria requires you to demonstrate factors that make an organization reputable in the medical field.
 This can include a special procedure the institution is known for or other outstanding accomplishments that have been recorded by the institution.

 An immigration attorney with experience in filing O-1 visas for doctors and other health practitioners will be in the best position to help you and significantly improve your chances of approval.